 Mason will randomly select members of the community to request that they participate in testing to help discover and track possible cases of COVID-19 spreading via carriers who display no symptoms.

-If you participate in surveillance testing, there is an option in the Mason COVID Health✓™ check to indicate that the test was taken for surveillance purposes, meaning you will not get a yellow response limiting your access to campus.
+If you participate in surveillance testing, there is an option in the Mason COVID Health Check to indicate that the test was taken for surveillance purposes, meaning you will not get a yellow response limiting your access to campus.
 You should still get a green response allowing you to come to campus.

-Mason is moving to a saliva test to increase our testing capacity from 1,000 tests per week to a goal of 10,000 per week by March.
+Mason is using a saliva test.
 Samples will be analyzed at SciTech at the College of Science’s Center for Applied Proteomics and Molecular Medicine CAP/CLIA certified laboratories.

 Turnaround time for results should be an average of 2 business days or less.

 All students in face-to-face classes, residential students, and those who answer “yes” in the Mason COVID Health Check✓™ when asked if they are returning to campus.
 Selections are made based on a risk stratification and randomized selection process developed by faculty at the Volgenau School of Engineering and the College of Health and Human Services.

 Testing sites on our Virginia campuses include:

 - Fairfax Campus: Two sites with tests available for residential students, non-residential students, faculty, and staff:

 - Johnson Center clinic on the first floor.

 - Fenwick Library A Wing (former MIX space).